【参】IR Information

 Sustainability Committee

-2. Identification of materiality (key issues)
+2. Formulation of materiality (material issues)

 Compliance Committee